-The Basel Committee, mandated by the G20, defined the new rules governing capital and liquidity aimed at making the banking sector more resilient.
+The Basel Committee defined the new rules governing capital and liquidity aimed at making the banking sector more resilient.
 The so-called Basel 3 rules were published in December 2010.
 They were translated into European law by a directive (CRD4) and a regulation (CRR) which entered into force on 1st January 2014.
 It was amended by the Regulation CRR2 and the Directive CRD5 which fully entered into force on 28 June 2021.